sravansriram360/Illumio-TechAssessment/README.md

 * The LogMapper initially parses the lookup table and stores each (dst_port, protocol) -> tag mapping in a HashMap (called `tagTable`).
 * The LogMapper then goes through each flow log, checks whether the (dst_port, protocol) is present in the `tagTable` map.
   + If it is present, we have a match; in such a case, we can increment the count of the tag in a HashMap (called `tagCount`) that maintains tag -> frequency mapping.
-We can also increment the count of the (dst_port, protocol) in a different HashMap called (`portProtocolCount`).
+We can also increment the count of the (dst_port, protocol) in a different HashMap (called `portProtocolCount`) which maintains a (port, protocol) -> frequency mapping.
   + If it is not present, we increment the `Untagged` frequency in the `tagCount` HashMap.
 * The LogMapper then goes through the (tag, count) key-value pairs present in the `tagCount` HashMap and writes it to an output file.
 * The LogMapper also goes through the ( (port, protocol), count) key-value pairs present in the `portProtocol` HashMap and writes to a different output file.